Shafer Historical Museum

-After Okanogan County enters Phase 3 of the WA State Safe Start plan, the Shafer Historical Museum will be open on select dates this summer.
-Dates will be posted here and Facebook, so check back regularly.
-Masks and appropriate social distancing will be required during your visit to care for our docents and volunteers.
+Shafer Historical Museum is staffed by volunteers, most of whom are in high-risk groups for COVID complications.
+If we are to open this year, dates will be posted here and Facebook, so check back regularly.
+Masks and appropriate social distancing will be required during a visit to care for our docents and volunteers.

 Miss the Museum?

 Browse photos, documents and more from the Shafer Museum's collections online.